Gambling in New Jersey: Sports betting

 On June 27, 2017, the Supreme Court agreed to hear Christie v.
 National Collegiate Athletic Association.
 On May 14, 2018, the court issued its opinion in Murphy v.
 National Collegiate Athletic Association (the case had been renamed due to the election of Phil Murphy as governor).
 The Court overturned the Appeals Court decision, ruling that the Professional and Amateur Sports Protection Act was unconstitutional.
 Justice Alito wrote the opinion supporting New Jersey's assertion.

 This allowed New Jersey to move ahead with plans to implement legalized sports betting.
 On June 11, 2018, Governor Phil Murphy signed Assembly Bill 4111, legalizing sports betting at casinos and racetracks within New Jersey.
 It also allowed casinos and racetracks to seek approval for online and mobile sports betting after thirty days.
+On June 14, 2018, Governor Murphy placed the first bets in the State of New Jersey at the sports book at Monmouth Park.
 The first online sports bet was taken in August 2018.

-As of 2022, there are 27 legal online sportsbooks licensed by the New Jersey Division of Gaming Enforcement.
+As of 2023, 23 legal online sportsbooks are both operating in New Jersey and licensed by the New Jersey Division of Gaming Enforcement, four fewer than the 27 licensed online sportsbooks that operated in New Jersey at the start of 2022.
+The 23 online sportsbooks currently licensed and operating in New Jersey are Barstool, Bet365, BetMGM, BetParx, Betway, Borgata, Caesars, DraftKings, FanDuel, Fox Bet, Fubo, Golden Nugget, Hard Rock, PlayUP, Prophet Exchange, PointsBet, BetRivers, Sporttrade, SuperBook, Tipico, Unibet, VIE (EEG), WynnBet.

+According to the American Gaming Association, legal gambling revenues at New Jersey commercial establishments (not including tribal casinos) had a total $1,007 billion in sports betting revenue in 2023, second only to New York.